 Buying forearm crutches is a lot like buying a new car.
 Anything you purchase will technically get you from Point A to Point B. Do you need to spend a grand to get a decent pair of forearm crutches?
 No. You also don’t need that sports car (or high-end bike or insert pricey passion here) in your garage, either.
 If you have never used forearm crutches, your budget is snug, or you are on the fence, I’d recommend purchasing an inexpensive pair to try out or renting a pair of SideStix through their new rental program.
 (TIP: avoid using insurance for an inexpensive pair, as you probably are allowed this type of purchase only once every five years or so.)

 While I find using forearm crutches much less fatiguing than using a walker (since it allows me to take better advantage of my mostly still-intact upper-body strength) you may have a different experience.
 Using them also requires a modicum of balance, albeit far less than one might imagine; in fact I’ve never fallen using a pair.
-Interestingly, I look like I can barely hobble around my house with a single cane, but I can hike miles with forearm crutches.
+Interestingly, I look like I can barely hobble around my house with my walker, but I can walk confidently with forearm crutches.
 Lastly, they can take time to learn how to use properly.
 Since I’ve hiked with trekking poles for years, the transition was easy for me, but may take time for novice users.

-After using my beaters for two years and then testing the SideStix for the past few months, I’ve learned that there is a vast gulf between hand-me-downs and high-end.
+After using my beaters for two years and then testing the SideStix, I’ve learned that there is a vast gulf between hand-me-downs and high-end.
 Does SideStix make the best forearm crutches on the market?
 For the outdoor enthusiast, there’s no question—absolutely.
-Every component—from the carbon fiber shaft to the Ergon grips to the Fetterman tips to the custom molded cuffs to the limited lifetime warranty—sets the bar incredibly high.
+Every component—from the carbon fiber shaft to the Fin/Ergon grips to the Fetterman tips to the custom molded cuffs to the limited lifetime warranty—sets the bar incredibly high.
 I'm blown away by the versatility of these go-anywhere Canadian crutches, their performance amplified by the diverse array of outdoor accessories.
 They are my top recommendation for the disabled athlete, adventurer or explorer.

 There are other fine, high-end crutches to consider, in particular if you prefer a fixed-length custom crutch like those made byThomas Fetterman andSuperlite, both highly regarded.
 But if it comes down to money, as it often does with us MSers, sticks under $100 like those from Millennial are perfectly acceptable and will help get you where want to go.
 StrongArm mobility, also not tested, makes an interesting looking pair.